mmcdermott/MEDS_transforms/README.md

 steps again need to happen in a single-threaded manner, but these steps are generally very fast and should not be a bottleneck.

+### Tokenization

+Tokenization is the process of producing dataframes that are arranged into the sequences that will eventually be processed by deep-learning methods.
+Generally, these dataframes will be arranged such that each row corresponds to a unique patient, with nested list-type columns corresponding either to _events_ (unique timepoints), themselves with nested, list-type measurements, or to _measurements_ (unique measurements within a timepoint) directly.
+Importantly, _tokenized files are generally not ideally suited to direct ingestion by PyTorch datasets_.
+Instead, they should undergo a _tensorization_ process to be converted into a format that permits fast, efficient, scalable retrieval for deep-learning training.

+### Tensorization

+Tensorization is the process of producing files of the tokenized, normalized sequences that permit efficient, scalable deep-learning.
+Here, by _efficiency_, we mean that the file structure and arrangement should permit the deep learning process to (1) begin smoothly after startup, without a long, data-ingestion phase, (2) be organized such that individual items (e.g., in a `__getitem__` call) can be retrieved quickly in a manner that does not inhibit rapid training, and (3) be organized such that CPU and GPU resources are used efficiently during training.
+Similarly, by _scalability_, we mean that the three desiderata above should hold true even as the dataset size grows much larger---while total training time can increase, time to begin training, to process the data per-item, and CPU/GPU resources required should remain constant, or only grow negligibly, such as the cost of maintaining a larger index of patient IDs to file offsets or paths (though disk space will of course increase).

+Depending on one's performance needs and dataset sizes, there are 3 modes of deep learning training that can be used that warrant different styles of tensorization:

+#### In-memory Training

+This mode of training does not scale to large datasets, and given the parallelizability of the data-loading phase, may or may not actually be significantly faster than other modes.
+It is not currently supported in this repository. **TODO** describe in more detail.

+#### Direct Retrieval

+This mode of training has the data needed for any given PyTorch Dataset `__getitem__` call retrieved from disk on an as-needed basis.
+This mode is extremely scalable, because the entire dataset never need be loaded or stored in memory in its entirety.
+When done properly, retrieving data from disk can be done in a manner that is independent of the total dataset size as well, thereby rendering the load time similarly unconstrained by total dataset size.
+This mode is also extremely flexible, because different cohorts can be loaded from the same base dataset simply by changing which patients and what offsets within patient data are read on any given cohort, all without changing the base files or underlying code.
+However, this mode does require ragged dataset collation which can be more resource intensive than pre-batched iteration, so it is slower than the "Fixed-batch retrieval" approach.
+This mode is what is currently supported by this repository.

+#### Fixed-batch Retrieval

+In this mode of training, batches are selected once (potentially over many epochs), the items making up those batches are selected, then their contents are frozen and written to disk in a fully tensorized, padded format.
+This enables one to merely load batched data from disk directly onto the GPU during training, which is the fastest possible way to train a model.
+However, this mode is less flexible than the other modes, as the batches are frozen during training and cannot be changed without re-tensorizing the dataset, meaning that every new cohort for training requires a new tensorization step.
+This mode is not currently supported by this repository.

 ## Overview of configuration manipulation

 ### Pipeline configuration: Stages and OmegaConf Resolvers